-It’s probably safe to say that most people had never heard of the red-bellied pacu before press reports came out in 2013 warning Scandinavian men not to swim nude in the strait of Oresund (a body of water between Denmark and Sweden) at the risk of losing their testicles.
+It’s probably safe to say that most people had never heard of the red-bellied pacu before press reports came out in 2013 warning Scandinavian men not to swim nude in the strait of Oresund (a body of water between Denmark and Sweden) at the risk of losing their testicles to a “fish with human teeth.”
 The lurid warnings weren’t just published in northern Europe, but all over the world.

 “If you’re going swimming in Scandinavia,” began a Huffington Post article dated 11 August 2013, for example, “wear your trunks — no ifs, ands or nuts”: